 The tradition of military training at Sanawar has always been strong and of such a high standard that several contingents of boys were enlisted from the School and sent straight to the battlefields of the Great War.
 In appreciation of this, the School was re designated in 1920 as the "Lawrence Royal Military School".
 In 1922, the Prince of Wales personally presented the School with new Colours.
 The School Colours continue to this day to be trooped at the Founder's Celebration in early October.
 Sanawar pupils continue to make a major contribution to the defense of the country.

+The first impressions of the school were over-whelming, every thing was on a grand scale; its estate; its buildings; and above all its spirit which is impossible to define.Over the years Sanawar has developed into a leading public school.
+However it has retained the strenuous simplicity and humane but martial spirit of its early days.
 Pride in their school has been an outstanding characteristic of all age-groups, boys and girls.
-We were the first school ever, including schools in the United Kingdom - to have been awarded the King's Colours as far back as 30th June, 1853.
+They were the first school ever, including schools in the United Kingdom - to have been awarded the King's Colours as far back as 30 June, 1853.
 They were All India Boxing Champions, All Empire Shooting Champions, they were drafted straight into the fighting line without any Preliminary Training….
 They were trained already… They were Sanawarians.